Fantasy NASCAR Similar Track Guide

 Talladega

-Daytona and Talladega are plate tracks but they race differently.
+Daytona and Talladega are the two big superspeedways, but they race differently.
 Daytona is much more narrow and Talladega is a lot wider.

 Dover